Sports Illustrated Logo

 The first logo is an orange inscription, Sports, in large capital letters.
 Each symbol seems to be made from a sports ribbon.
 Below, on an orange oval base, the word Illustrated is also written in capital letters.

 The uppercase is a hint at the coverage of major events and the publication’s national scale.
 The orange motifs represent the engagement with the audience and consideration of their interests.
-A large part of the issue was devoted to entertainment for a wealthy audience that subscribed to this magazine.
+A large part of the issue was devoted to entertainment for the magazine’s wealthy subscribers.
 A red version of the emblem was also used for hot news and competitions.

 White letters symbolize novelty, news, and updates to topics and photos in each issue.